SunsetQuest/BigFloat/README.md

 ## Using the Code

 Incorporating BigFloat into your project is straightforward.
-The primary file, '*BigFloat.cs*', contains all necessary functions, while an optional '*BigConstants.cs*' file offers access to extended mathematical constants.
+The primary file, '*BigFloat.cs*', contains all necessary functions, while an optional '*Constants.cs*' file offers access to extended mathematical constants.
 Adding these files to your project and optional references is all that's required.

 Also, because of some language features that are used, C# 11 / .NET 7 is required.

-*BigConstants.cs* provides up to 5000 decimal digits, but some optionally included text files in the *values* folder extend this to 1,000,000 digits.
+*Constants.cs* provides up to 5000 decimal digits, but some optionally included text files in the *values* folder extend this to 1,000,000 digits.

 ### Initializing and Basic Arithmetic Examples